YH7422/yh7422.github.io/_pages/about.md

 My research focuses on mathematical optimization, with various applications in machine learning, graph theory, etc. Specifically, my prior research incorporates a convex perspective to the neural network training.
 Currently, I am working on polynomial opimization and applying sum of squares technique to solve the maximum clique problem.

+I completed my undergraduate degree at the School of Mathematical Science, Peking University.

 Email: [yh7422 at princeton dot edu](yh7422@princeton.edu)